 In the summer of 2009, The College of William and Mary launched its very own summer study abroad program in conjunction with the Universität Potsdam in the historic city of Potsdam, located 20 miles southwest of Berlin, with frequent and fast access to Berlin with both R[egional]-Bahn and S-Bahn.
 An historic city and fulcrum of the German Enlightenment, the city of Potsdam now has its own cultural life quite apart from Berlin.
 The town center of approximately two square miles, including the famous Dutch-Quarter, has numerous restaurants, cafes, shops and galeries.
 The surrounding area is the site of the famous Sans Souci Palace, the summer residence of Frederick the Great, the river Havel, numerous lakes and the Neues Palais, now the campus of the Universität Potsdam.
-In the summer of 2013, 20 students participated in this program.
+The Program typically has between 15 and 20 students.

 The program is open to students who have completed GRMN 102 or the equivalent.
 There are essentially three tiers of study: